FreeStreamAVS/Notifications/README.txt

 ---Live TV updated with new guide---

-If have just done this disregard the message.
+If have just done this disregard this message.